Great Northern Route 5: Northern Idaho and Eastern Washington

 Distance Unit:

-Lewis & Clark disproved the existence of an easy, river-based Northwest Passage through the middle latitudes of North America.
+The Lewis & Clark Expedition disproved the existence of an easy, river-based Northwest Passage through the middle latitudes of North America.
 In the decades to follow, the Oregon Trail, the Pony Express, and various stagecoach routes allowed for difficult, dangerous, and time consuming travel by land across the continent.
 Not until after the Civil War was safe, reliable, quick, and relatively inexpensive transcontinental travel available in the form of railroads.
 The first route through the central part of the country ran well south of the northern area near the Canadian border.
 Once the final spike was hammered down in the Cascade Range near Scenic, Washington on January 6, 1893, the dream of James J. Hill, “The Empire Builder,” was realized with completion of the Great Northern Railway.
 The Mississippi River at the Twin Cities of Minneapolis-St. Paul, Minnesota was now effectively united with the Pacific coast at Everett and Seattle, Washington via the most northerly American rail route.
 A man-made Northwest Passage was now a reality.
 A related secondary line, the Spokane, Portland, and Seattle (SP&S) Railroad, split off in eastern Washington and ran southwest to follow the Columbia River valley to eventually reach the coast.

 This leg primarily covers the secondary, more southerly SP&S route in eastern Washington.
 See additional Great Northern Route itineraries to continue travel east and west of this area.